HungNT1st/Hack_Umass23prj/README.md

 ## What to expect

 Our project requires a pretrained machine learning weights imported from SAM.
-You can download that weight here [here](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth)
+You can download the pre-trained weights [here](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth)

 Please enjoy your time here!